joesecurity/carbonblack-connector/README.md

 ```
 cd /etc/yum.repos.d
 curl -O https://opensource.carbonblack.com/release/x86_64/CbOpenSource.repo
-yum install python-cb-lastline-connector
+yum install python-cb-joesandbox-connector
 ```

-Once the software is installed via YUM, copy the `/etc/cb/integrations/lastline/connector.conf.example` file to `/etc/cb/integrations/lastline/connector.conf`.
+Once the software is installed via YUM, copy the `/etc/cb/integrations/joesandbox/connector.conf.example` file to `/etc/cb/integrations/joesandbox/connector.conf`.
 Edit this file and place your Carbon Black API key into the `carbonblack_server_token` variable and your Carbon Black server's base URL into the `carbonblack_server_url` variable.

-Then you must place your credentials for LastLine into the configuration file: place your API key and API token respectively into the `lastline_api_key` and `lastline_api_token` variables in the `/etc/cb/integrations/lastline/connector.conf` file.
+Then you must place your credentials for Joe Sandbox into the configuration file: place your API key and API token respectively into the `joesandbox_api_key` and `joesandbox_api_token` variables in the `/etc/cb/integrations/joesandbox/connector.conf` file.

-If you are using an on-premise LastLine appliance, make sure to place the URL for your on-premise LastLine appliance in the `lastline_url` variable and set `lastline_url_sslverify` to `0` if your appliance does not have a valid SSL certificate.
+If you are using an on-premise Joe Sandbox appliance, make sure to place the URL for your on-premise Joe Sandbox appliance in the `joesandbox_url` variable and set `joesandbox_url_sslverify` to `0` if your appliance does not have a valid SSL certificate.

-Any errors will be logged into `/var/log/cb/integrations/lastline/lastline.log`.
+Any errors will be logged into `/var/log/cb/integrations/joesandbox/joesandbox.log`.

 ## Troubleshooting

-If you suspect a problem, please first look at the Lastline connector logs found here:
+If you suspect a problem, please first look at the Joe Sandbox connector logs found here:
-`/var/log/cb/integrations/lastline/lastline.log`
+`/var/log/cb/integrations/joesandbox/joesandbox.log`
 (There might be multiple files as the logger "rolls over" when the log file hits a certain size).

 If you want to re-run the analysis across your binaries:

-1. Stop the service: `service cb-lastline-connector stop`
+1. Stop the service: `service cb-joesandbox-connector stop`
-2. Remove the database file: `rm /usr/share/cb/integrations/lastline/db/sqlite.db`
+2. Remove the database file: `rm /usr/share/cb/integrations/joesandbox/db/sqlite.db`
 3. Remove the feed from your Cb server's Threat Intelligence page
-4. Restart the service: `service cb-lastline-connector start`
+4. Restart the service: `service cb-joesandbox-connector start`

 ## Contacting Bit9 Developer Relations Support